-As part of our research and assessment of products, Acumen & Trust examines the Product Providers’ literature to compare financial products and to make informed decisions about these products.
+As part of the research and assessment of products, Acumen & Trust examines the Product Providers’ literature to compare financial products and to make informed decisions about these products.
 Acumen & Trust will at all times act in the client’s best interests and keep clients informed accordingly.
 The consideration of sustainability risks can impact on the returns of financial products.

 How Acumen & Trust approaches the integration of sustainability risks when we give you advice about our products:

 A ‘sustainability risk’ is defined as an environmental, social or governance event or condition that, if it occurs, could cause an actual or a potential material negative impact on the value of the investment.
 In other words, the risk of something taking place which causes a fall in the value of a product we recommend to you.
 When we give you advice, we use a range of information to help you make an informed decision; this includes:

 - How long you want to save or invest your money for